West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 * a stylus for use on the SS40's touchscreen,
 * the GE Pro Bar HD UHF indoor antenna with an attached 66" long cable,
 * a hard case with compartments for all the other pieces, and
-* a printout of this guide.
+* a printout of this guide (not shown in the picture above).

 *Please ensure that all components are in the case before returning the meter.*